ChefZander/skyblock_zero/mods/sbz_progression/quests/Chemistry.md

 The elecric drill has 500 uses and is powered by electricity.
 What does that mean?

-If you "place" it on a battery (sneak+right click), it will take power from the battery and charge the drill!
+If you right click on a battery with the electric drill in your hand, it will take power from the battery and charge the drill!
 (Just like the jetpack)
 It needs 1 power per 1 use.

 It also digs 2x faster than the robotic arm.